-Increasing proof suggests that the LBD gene has a distinct function in the development of plants.
-Typically, the patterns of gene expression serve as crucial indicators for forecasting gene functionality.
-[51].
-In this study, we downloaded transcriptome data of Cerasus humilis to analyze the expression of ChLBD gene in different plant tissues and at different growth stages.
-The results showed that the ChLBD member gene family exhibited multiple expression patterns in five different tissues, even within one subclass.
-Some valuable ChLBD genes may play a role in specific physiological processes.
-For example, ChLBD3 and ChLBD28 are mainly expressed in fruits.
-At the same time, we found that the expression of ChLBD is also different in different growth stages of fruit, which indicates that ChLBD gene may be involved in a variety of biological processes.
+Increasing proof suggests that LBD genes have a distinct function in plant development.
+Typically, gene expression patterns serve as crucial indicators for forecasting gene functionality [51].
+In this study, we downloaded transcriptome data of Cerasus humilis to analyze the expression of ChLBD genes in different plant tissues and at different growth stages.
+The results showed that the ChLBD gene family exhibited multiple expression patterns in five different tissues, even within a subclass.
+Some valuable ChLBD genes may play roles in specific physiological processes.
+For example, ChLBD3 and ChLBD28 are mainly expressed in fruit.
+At the same time, we found that the expression of ChLBD also differs in different fruit growth stages, which indicates that ChLBD genes may be involved in a variety of biological processes.
 Interestingly, the expression levels of ChLBD27 and ChLBD40 increased during fruit ripening.
-For Vitis vinifera L., the expression of two LBD genes (GSVIVT01008284001 and GSVIVT01024592001) showed a decrease prior to the fruit's discoloration phase and a steady rise as the fruit ripened.
-[52].
-During fruit ripening in Musa acuminata, there's an increase in the expression of MaLBD1, MaLBD2, and MdLBD3.
-These trio of genes play a role in controlling fruit ripening by initiating the transcription of MaEXPs, a gene linked to the loosening of cell walls [53].
-Likewise, it's hypothesized that ChLBD27 and ChLBD40 play a role in controlling fruit ripening and associated color alterations.
-Nonetheless, the role of the LBD gene within the fruit remains ambiguous and warrants additional exploration in subsequent research.
+For Vitis vinifera L., the expression of two LBD genes (GSVIVT01008284001 and GSVIVT01024592001) showed a decrease prior to the fruit's discoloration phase and a steady rise as the fruit ripened [52].
+During fruit ripening in Musa acuminata, there is an increase in the expression of MaLBD1, MaLBD2, and MdLBD3.
+This trio of genes plays a role in controlling fruit ripening by initiating the transcription of MaEXP, a gene linked to cell wall loosening [53].
+Similarly, it is hypothesized that ChLBD27 and ChLBD40 play a role in controlling fruit ripening and associated color alterations.
+Nonetheless, the role of LBD genes within fruits remains ambiguous and warrants additional exploration in subsequent research studies.

-Investigating SA's impact on ChLBD gene activity and deepening our comprehension of the ChLBD gene's role, we examined 6 ChLBD genes using RT-qPCR.
-Post-treatment with salicylic acid, there was a temporal shift in the expression patterns of numerous ChLBD genes, suggesting SA's influence on ChLBD gene expression.
-Earlier research indicated that class I and Class II LBD genes might be involved in distinct biological functions [2, 11], yet this investigation revealed no notable disparities in how these LBD gene types react to hormonal stimuli.
+{#ResumeQA#}Investigating the impact of SA on ChLBD gene activity and deepening our comprehension of ChLBD genes' roles, we examined six ChLBD genes using RT-qPCR.
+Post-treatment with SA, there was a temporal shift in the expression patterns of numerous ChLBD genes, suggesting SA influences ChLBD gene expression.
+Earlier research indicated that Class I and Class II LBD genes might be involved in distinct biological functions [2, 11].
+Yet, this investigation revealed no notable disparities in how these LBD gene types react to hormonal stimuli.

 5. Conclusion

-In this study, for the first time, the LBD TFs gene family members of Cerasus humilis were systematically identified and analyzed.
-41 ChLBD genes were identified and distributed on 8 chromosomes, which could be divided into 2 classes and 7 subclasses.
-Class I members have motif 1 (CX2CX6CX3C), motif 2 (GAS block), and motif 3 (LX6LX3LX6L), while Class II members lack motif 3 (LX6LX3LX6L).
-Fragment duplication was the main reason for the expansion of LBD gene family in Cerasus humilis.
-In addition, the expression of ChLBD gene was specific in different tissues and different growth stages, and the ChLBD gene of the same subgroup also showed different expression patterns. qRTPCR analysis showed that some ChLBD genes were responsive to salicylic acid.
-The results indicated that salicylic acid may regulate the quality of fruit after picking by influencing the expression of some genes.
-The results of this study provide a solid basis for further study of the function of ChLBD gene, especially its role in the regulation of fruit quality during postharvest storage.
-Currently, investigations into LBD transcription factors primarily concentrate on uncovering novel members and examining biological roles, yet there's a need for more in-depth exploration into their genesis, development, and the traits of each subclass.[54]。
+In this study, for the first time, the LBD TF gene family members in Cerasus humilis were systematically identified and analyzed.
+A total of 41 ChLBD genes were identified and distributed on eight chromosomes, which could be divided into two classes and seven subclasses.
+Class I members contain Motif 1 (CX2CX6CX3C), Motif 2 (GAS block), and Motif 3 (LX6LX3LX6L), while Class II members lack Motif 3 (LX6LX3LX6L).
+Fragment duplication was the main reason for LBD gene family expansion in Cerasus humilis.
+In addition, the expression of ChLBD genes was specific to different tissues and growth stages, and ChLBD genes in the same subgroup also showed different expression patterns. qRTPCR analysis showed that some ChLBD genes were responsive to SA.
+The results indicated that SA may regulate the quality of fruit after picking by influencing the expression of some genes.
+The results of this study provide a solid basis for further study of the function of ChLBD genes, especially their role in the regulation of fruit quality during postharvest storage.
+Currently, investigations into LBD TFs primarily concentrate on uncovering novel members and examining biological roles.
+Yet, there is a need for a more in-depth exploration into their genesis, development, and the traits of each subclass [54].{#StopQA#290}